I have been wearing braces for about 5 years now.

 During this adjustment period, of course, they cannot eat hard foods like rice crackers, fruits and vegetables like apples and cucumbers, or even bread.

-The food hurts too.
+The food was painful too.
 I am.

 So I always ate only yogurt or tofu for the first week after the adjustment.